January 13, 2019

 For many people, it is all too easy to fall into the trap of overthinking a single idea.
 It is only natural to assume that spending more time refining a decision will lead to a better outcome but that shouldn’t be the point when you are starting out.
 As soon as you begin to chase “perfect” you can lose your ability to listen to what your audience wants to hear.

-You are not your Customer
+Remember, you are not your Customer

 We like to think our customers are just like us and we know all about them.
 Unfortunately this is not often the case, and we make the oversight of choosing solutions that work for ourselves based on gut feeling.
 Not to worry though, this cognitive bias is easily cured through research and testing.
 Testing how your customers feel about your product early on is crucial in determining which direction to take you project.